drpat @live.ca

 Statins prevent heart attacks and strokes.

-Statins make people Live longer !
+Statins make people L

 Statins might make cardiac patients less depressed - click here